Venezuelan Declaration of Independence: Resolution

 On July 3, 1811, delegates from the first National Constituent Congress convened at the Santa Rosa de Lima Chapel in Caracas regarding the matter of independence.
-Two days later, the matter was resolved when Congress voted to officially declare independence 40-4.
+Two days later, the matter was resolved when Congress voted to officially declare independence 40–4.
 Then, with the permission of the secretary general, Francisco Isnardi, Mendoza and Roscio presented the document to Congress for discussion.
 Roscio and Isnardi then spoke following the reading of the declaration.

-It was ratified by Congress on July 7, 1811 with 43 votes for and one vote against, and recorded in the Congress's Book of Minutes on August 17, 1811, in Caracas.
+It was ratified by Congress on July 7, 1811, with 43 votes for and one vote against, and recorded in the Congress's Book of Minutes on August 17, 1811, in Caracas.

 The anniversary of this declaration is celebrated as Independence Day.
 The original Book of Minutes of the first Congress of Venezuela is in the Federal Legislative Palace in Caracas.

-The document is kept at the museo de la Casa de las Primeras Letras Simón Rodríguez.
+The document is kept at the Casa de Las Primeras Letras.
 The signature of president Hugo Chávez was added to an exhibited copy of the document on May 31, 2013, by the Maduro administration, as an homage to the former president.
 This resulted in outrage among various sectors opposing said administration.